cockpit-project/cockpit/doc/protocol.md

  * "path": The path name of the directory to watch.
 This should be an absolute path.
+ * "watch": Boolean, when true the channel be will watch the directory and signal on changes.

 The channel will send a number of JSON messages that list the current content of the directory.
 These messages have a "event" field with